jgehrig/hg-git/README.md

 That will pull down any commits that have been pushed to the server in the meantime and give you a new head that you can merge in.

+Hg-Git pushes your bookmarks up to the Git server as branches and will pull Git branches down and set them up as bookmarks.

 Hg-Git can also be used to convert a Mercurial repository to Git.
 You can use a local repository or a remote repository accessed via SSH, HTTP or HTTPS.
 Use the following commands to convert the repository (it assumes you're running this